 This guide covers best practices for maximizing the performance of ScyllaDB.
 Although ScyllaDB auto-tunes itself for optimal performance, users still need to apply best practices in order to get the most out of their ScyllaDB deployments.

 ScyllaDB delivers the most scalable, fastest and most reliable NoSQL database as a managed service.
 This paper provides an overview of ScyllaDB Cloud and explains the underlying technology that makes ScyllaDB not only more performant than other DBaaS options but also much more cost-effective.

 While scaling out the database is the norm for Big Data systems, there are many hidden costs and complexities associated with “node sprawl” that can be remedied by instead deploying smaller clusters of larger database nodes.
 This paper explores the merits of small clusters and shares test results that debunk the concerns some organizations have about using large nodes.

-In this paper, we compare Scylla with Amazon DynamoDB.
-We’ll cover the detailed methodology of our testing before demonstrating that Scylla performs significantly better than Amazon DynamoDB under real-world conditions.
-Our evaluation also demonstrates that Scylla delivers significant cost savings over Amazon DynamoDB.
+In this paper, we compare ScyllaDB with Amazon DynamoDB.
+We’ll cover the detailed methodology of our testing before demonstrating that ScyllaDB performs significantly better than Amazon DynamoDB under real-world conditions.
+Our evaluation also demonstrates that ScyllaDB delivers significant cost savings over Amazon DynamoDB.

-Over-eager ingestion can result in a buildup of queues of background writes, possibly to the point of depleting available memory.This paper explains how Scylla ensures that ingestion of data proceeds as quickly as possible, but not quicker.
+Over-eager ingestion can result in a buildup of queues of background writes, possibly to the point of depleting available memory.This paper explains how ScyllaDB ensures that ingestion of data proceeds as quickly as possible, but not quicker.